learnapollo/learnapollo/content/tutorial-react/react-03.md

 ### Static Query Variables

 One of the available query options are variables.
-A common use case for query variables is when a query argument depends of some external factor, like a route parameter.
-We will see that use case shortly, but for now we are introducing a static query variable to the `TrainerQuery`.
+A common use case for query variables is when a query argument depends on some external factor, like a route parameter.
+Apollo takes care of escaping special characters (for example in JSON values or strings) and leverages the GraphQL type system when specifying variables.

+For now we are introducing a static query variable to the `TrainerQuery`.
 This is how the query looked like at the end of the last exercise:

 ```js
 const TrainerQuery = gql`